Outdoor Air Quality

 What is sulphur dioxide?

-Sulphur dioxide is a highly reactive, colourless gas with an odour similar to the smell of a struck match.
-Sulphur dioxide is considered to be the main pollutant of concern among a group of pollutants called sulphur oxides.
-Once released, sulphur dioxide can react with other pollutants in the air to form fine particulate matter.
-For more information, see HealthLink BC File #65e Particulate Matter Air Pollution.
+Sulphur dioxide is a highly reactive, colourless gas.
+It has an odour similar to the smell of a struck match.
+When it is released, sulphur dioxide can react with other pollutants in the air to form fine particulate matter.
+Particulate matter refers to small solid or liquid particles floating in the air.
+For more information on particulate matter, see HealthLinkBC File #65e Particulate Matter and Outdoor Air Pollution.

 What are the sources of sulphur dioxide in outside air?

-- oil and gas industry
+- oil and gas industry;

-- pipeline operations
+- pipeline operations;

-- marine operations
+- marine operations;

-- metal smelting
+- metal smelting; and

-- pulp and paper production
+- pulp and paper production.